 St. John's Rod and Gun Club 2017: (87 Photos)

-It's been a crazy busy year at the SJRGC with regular shooting events taking place on a weekly basis, construction of a brand new Pistol Range, and hosting of a number of specialty tournaments throughout the year as well!
+Its been another crazy busy year at the SJRGC with regular shooting events taking place on a weekly basis, construction of a brand new Pistol Range, and hosting of a number of specialty tournaments throughout the year as well!

-2. On the first Sunday of each month we continue to hold our new & lapsed member orientation sessions, most of which I attend to help out.
+2. On the first Sunday of each month we continue to hold our new & lapsed member orientation sessions, most of which I attend or run entirely.

-3. The Trap group doesn't shoot in the winter, the expensive machines are removed from the trap houses in the fall for safe storage, and as found in the past its too much work to clear the Firing Line, & traphouse doors and move clay targets with snow on the ground.
+3. The Trap group doesn't shoot in the winter, the expensive machines are removed from the trap houses in the fall for safe storage.
+As found in the past it's too much work to shovel the Firing Line, & traphouse doors and move clay targets with snow on the ground.

 4.